Gurenax/reasonml-tax-calculator/README.md

-# Calculate your Aussie Salary using ReasonML
+# Calculate your Aussie Taxed Salary using ReasonML

 Hello!
-This project allows you to calculate your Aussie Salary.
+This project allows you to calculate your Aussie Taxed Salary.
 Last Updated: 2018 :)

 # Build